atrosekta/rust-electrical-wiki/content/index.md

 # Change Log

-This is a record of all changes
+This is a record of all changes before starting the website

 January 6 2023: